antikrem/antikrem.github.io/_posts/2021-01-01-frame_time_analysis.md

 ## Usage:

 1. [Download fraps](https://fraps.com/download.php).
-2. Run the benchmark tool and copy any number of frametime result files (in the form `* frametimes.csv`) to the same directory as the script.
+2. Run the benchmark tool and copy any number of frame time result files (in the form `* frametimes.csv`) to the same directory as the script.
-3. Execute the script, it will load and analyse all relevent csv files in the same directory.
+3. Execute the script, it will load and analyse all relevant csv files in the same directory.

 ## Dependencies:
 - matplotlib